JoeKun/freebsd-configuration/documentation/freebsd/freebsd-remote-access-ssh.md

 ## Enable `sshd` service

-In case you haven't selected `sshd` as one of the enabled services in the FreeBSD installer, you can enable by setting `sshd_enable="YES"` in your system configuration.
+In case you haven’t selected `sshd` as one of the enabled services in the FreeBSD installer, you can enable by setting `sshd_enable="YES"` in your system configuration.

 ```console
 # cat << EOF > /etc/rc.conf.d/sshd